-Located in the northwest section of the City and south of E. Gresham Highway, Sunset Hills Park consists of 14.31 acres with 1.0 acres of developed area that includes a new van accessible parking lot, ADA accessible zip line, playground, swings, picnic table(s) and multi-purpose lawn areas located on a 1.0-acre section near Sunset Drive.
+Located in the northwest section of the City and south of E. Gresham Highway, Sunset Hills Park consists of 14.31 acres with 1.0 acres of developed area that includes a playground, swings, picnic table(s) and multi-purpose lawn areas located on a 1.0-acre section near Sunset Drive.
 All park amenities are highly visible and in close proximity to single family housing developments of Sunset Hills and Cambria Ridge Estates.
 Both residential areas are interconnected with lighted sidewalks and non-motorized trail improvements open to the public.
-New construction is planned in the Spring of 2024 that will add 6-foot pathways (outside the right way of the Sunset Drive) as well as a full size vehicle parking lot with ADA Van accessible parking, and a unique feature of a ADA accessible dual zipline.
-This is made possible by Michigan Trust Fund DNR Recreation Passport grant and Eaton County Community Parks grant acquisitions in 2023.
+New construction began in the Spring of 2024 that added 6-foot pathways (outside the right way of the Sunset Drive) as well as a full size vehicle parking lot with ADA Van accessible parking, and a unique feature of a ADA accessible dual zipline.
+The project completed in October 2024 and was made possible by Michigan Trust Fund DNR Recreation Passport grant and Eaton County Community Parks grant acquisitions in 2023.
+In 2022, Eaton County Parks & Recreation Millage was passed by the constitutes where the funds will be used for grant programs that support acquisition, improvements and/or development of parks and open spaces located within Eaton County, MI.